aliviahossain/Disease-prediction/README.md

-# Probability-Calculator
+# Disease-prediction
 A probability calculator using Baye's Theorem to estimate survival chances of a disease based on past hospital data.

-# 🧮 Probability Calculator
+# 🧮 Disease prediction

 A project that applies **Bayes' Theorem** to estimate the **percentage chance of survival** from a disease using historical hospital data.
 Designed to help understand real-world applications of Bayesian probability in medical diagnosis and survival prediction.